powervr-graphics/Native_SDK/framework/README.rst

 ~~~~~~~~~
 `Source code documentation <PVRAssets/docs/Index.html>`__

 This is the Framework’s asset code.
 It includes classes and helpers for scene, mesh, light, camera, animations, and asset loading code.
-PVRAssets supports the loading of POD files, PVR and PFX materials format, as well as support for a number of texture formats.
+PVRAssets supports the loading of POD and glTF 2.0 files, PVR and PFX materials format, as well as support for a number of texture formats.

 PVRShell
 ~~~~~~~~